-7. Remove the lug nuts with the lug wrench.
+- 7. Remove the lug nuts with the lug wrench. - 8.
 Replace the flat tire with the spare tire, making sure the valve stem is facing outward.
 Reinstall lug nuts until the wheel is snug against the hub.
-Do not fully tighten the lug nuts until the wheel has been lowered.

-8. Lower the wheel by turning the jack handle counterclockwise.

-9. Remove the jack and fully tighten the lug nuts in the order shown.

-10. Put flat tire, jack and lug wrench away.

-11. Turn on the air suspension switch.
+Do not fully tighten the lug nuts until the wheel has been lowered. - 9.
+Lower the wheel by turning the jack handle counterclockwise. - 10.
+Remove the jack and fully tighten the lug nuts in the order shown. - 11.
+Put flat tire, jack and lug wrench away. - 12.
+If using a mini-spare tire, turn off the traction control switch (if equipped). - 13.
+Turn on the air suspension switch (if equipped).